achlubek/aero-di/README.md

 const servicesDI = new AeroDI([...commonData, ...servicesData]);
 ```

-### Parameter resolving precendence
+### Parameter resolving precedence
 Value for a parameter in a constructor is resolved in the following order:
 - Check for a scoped parameter - if found then use it
 - Check for a global parameter - if found then use it
 - Check for classes implementing used interface - if found then autowire and use it
 - Check for classes by type - if found then autowire and use it
+- Check for classes by parent tree - if found then autowire and use it

 If an instance for a class or interface was already initialized once
 it is cached and used again.
+Eager loading can be accomplished by wiring desired classes just after DI was initialized.
 Support for transient instances is planned in the future.